 The Restoration Trust

 The Restoration Trust was set up in 1979.
 It is independent of the Church of England and its sole purpose is to preserve and maintain the structure and fabric of the Church building, and monuments within the churchyard.
 It is a registered charity with its finances separate from those of the Church Council.

 Since its foundation the Trust has spent over half a million pounds on repair and restoration work including stained glass windows, recasting the bells, roof and wall renovation.
-But the work continues: Climate Change has led to increased warming and torrential rainfalls that have caused damage to the porous stone blocks that make up the building.
+But the work continues: we have recently restored the ‘Martyrs Memorial’ situated in the Churchyard just outside the South Door of the Church.
+(See pictures below) Renovation and repair work is undertaken by skilled craftsmen due to the historical significance of the building.
+This all takes a great deal of money.

 Renovation and repair work is undertaken by skilled craftsmen due to the historical significance of the building.
 This all takes a great deal of money.